BlogStudyEverything You Need to Know About SACs for the VCE

 Note: Keep in mind moderation is different to study score scaling.

 Auditing is something you probably won’t have to worry about.
 However, VCAA will occasionally perform audits (or checks) to see if schools are setting fair SACs.
-This will mean that you should expect that your school will give you SACs that, even if challenging, are still reasonable.
+This means that you should expect that your school will give you SACs that, even if challenging, are still reasonable.

 If you fail a SAC, don’t stress — it’s not the end of the world.
 Schools will usually have their own process about what will happen specifically.
 This could involve being asked to complete a redemption task.